 Disclosures related to impairment testing continue to be a focus area for regulators.
 It is important that companies provide transparent and meaningful disclosures to give users relevant information on impairment of assets and reversals thereof.
 [IAS 36.126(b), 126(d), 129(b), 130–132, 134]

-Although economic activity in many countries is accelerating, there is substantial uncertainty around the baseline growth trajectory, especially beyond 2021.
+Although economic activity in some countries is accelerating, there is substantial uncertainty around the baseline growth trajectory.
 Companies need to consider disclosing how this uncertainty is factored into the calculation of the recoverable amount.

 IAS 1 Presentation of Financial Statements requires disclosure of the key assumptions that a company makes about the future and other major sources of estimation uncertainty at the reporting date that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities in the next financial year.
 [IAS 1.125, 129]

 If the uncertainty associated with management’s assumptions about the future is significant, then it is important that management develops robust disclosures to help users understand the sensitivity of recoverable amount estimates to significant changes in key assumptions affected by the pandemic.
 For example, it may be appropriate to disclose management’s views about the degree of uncertainty associated with the macroeconomic outlook.
 [IAS 1.129(b)]